SeanPlusPlus/wordlebot/README.md

 ---

 2️⃣ A random word will be generated, in this example it's `SAUCE`.
-For each letter that is in the wordle (remember, the word in this example is `TACOS`) and if this letter is in the right position, click that letter one time, and the square will be green.
+Look at each letter that is in the generated word, and if that letter is in the right position, click that letter one time, and the square will be green.
+(Remember, the target word in this example is `TACOS`.)
 Thus, cilck the `A` once.

 ![two](https://i.imgur.com/WuZoJtu.png)